In maps, videos and photos, how Russia’s invasion of Ukraine is unfolding on the ground

 IRAQ

-He has also demanded Ukraine not join NATO because it would increase the alliance’s footprint on Russia’s borders.
+He has demanded that Ukraine not join NATO because such a move would increase the alliance’s footprint on Russia’s borders.

 NATO